Model#

 7model.enable_key_prefixing()

-In the model application, two tensors named tensor_1 and tensor_2 are sent to a launched Orchestrator
+In the model application, two tensors named tensor_1 and tensor_2 are sent to a launched Orchestrator.

-The contents of the Orchestrator
+The contents of the Orchestrator after Model completion are:

 1) "model_name.tensor_1"